TITLE XL

 Section 437-A:1

-437-A:1 Definitions. – In this chapter:
+437-A:1 Definitions. –

-I. ""Commissioner'' means the commissioner of the department of agriculture, markets, and food.
+I. "Commissioner" means the commissioner of the department of agriculture, markets, and food.

-II. ""Department'' means the department of agriculture, markets, and food.
+II.
+"Department" means the department of agriculture, markets, and food.

-III. ""Fund'' means the companion animal neutering fund established in RSA 437-A:4-a.
+III.
+"Fund" means the companion animal neutering fund established in RSA 437-A:4-a.

 Source.
 1993, 219:3.
-1995, 130:4; 154:1, II.
+1995, 130:4.
 1997, 332:2, eff.
 Aug.
 22, 1997.

 Section 437-A:2